Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     * It doesn't work with gd32vf103 processor.
     * Need to enable I/D Cache in <Device.h> if I/D Cache present in CPU.
+    * It need at least a 2-Core SMP CPU

 Need to change ``__ICACHE_PRESENT``, ``__DCACHE_PRESENT`` and ``__CCM_PRESENT`` to 1 in
 ``SoC/evalsoc/Common/Include/evalsoc.h`` before run this application, from 0.4.0 release,